civican/legisinfo/44-1/bills/C-49/bill_text.md

 Subsection 123(2) of the Act is replaced by the following:

-**(2)** **Despite** anything in this Part but subject to sections 31 to 40 **and subsection 123(3), if the** interest owner or holder **of a petroleum-related interest** fails to comply with a notice under subsection (1) within the period specified in the notice and the **Regulator** considers that the failure to comply warrants cancellation of the interest of the interest owner or holder **of** or any share in the interest held by the holder with respect to a portion only of the offshore area subject to the interest, the **Regulator** may, by order subject to section 124, cancel that interest or share, **in which case** the portions of the offshore area under **that interest or share** become Crown reserve areas.
+**(2)** Despite anything in this Part but subject to sections 31 to 40 and subsection 123(3), if the interest owner or holder of a petroleum-related interest fails to comply with a notice under subsection (1) within the period specified in the notice and the Regulator considers that the failure to comply warrants cancellation of the interest of the interest owner or holder of or any share in the interest held by the holder with respect to a portion only of the offshore area subject to the interest, the Regulator may, by order subject to section 124, cancel that interest or share, in which case the portions of the offshore area under that interest or share become Crown reserve areas.

 **(3)** The Regulator's order to cancel an exploration licence, significant discovery licence or production licence under subsection (2) is not subject to section 124 if the notice under subsection (1) relates to a failure to meet any of the terms and conditions contained in that licence.

 **(4)** Despite anything in this Part but subject to sections 40.1 to 40.3, if the interest owner or holder of a submerged land licence fails to comply with a notice under subsection (1) within the period specified in the notice and the Regulator considers that the failure to comply warrants cancellation of the licence of the interest owner or holder or any share in the licence held by the holder, the Regulator may, by order, cancel that licence or share, in which case the portions of the offshore area under that licence or share become Crown reserve areas.

-> **Explanatory Note**:
-> Existing text of subsection 123(2):
-> *Existing Text*:
-> > Notwithstanding anything in this Part but subject to sections 31 to 40, where an interest owner or holder fails to comply with a notice under subsection (1) within the period specified in the notice and the Board considers that the failure to comply warrants cancellation of the interest of the interest owner or holder or any share in the interest held by the holder with respect to a portion only of the offshore area subject to the interest, the Board may, by order subject to section 124, cancel that interest or share, and where the interest or share is so cancelled, the portions of the offshore area thereunder become Crown reserve areas.

 ### Section 50

   **(1)** Subsection 124(8) of the Act is replaced by the following:

-    **(8)** **If** an order, decision or action referred to in subsection (2) is made or taken, the **Regulator** shall notify the person who requested a hearing in respect of the order, decision or action under subsection (3) and, on request by that person, publish or make available to that person the reasons for the order, decision or action.
+    **(8)** If an order, decision or action referred to in subsection (2) is made or taken, the Regulator shall notify the person who requested a hearing in respect of the order, decision or action under subsection (3) and, on request by that person, publish or make available to that person the reasons for the order, decision or action.

   **(2)** Subsection 124(10) of the Act is replaced by the following: